-To meet the challenge of performance optimization at the 130nm technology node and beyond, the traditional design flow transformed from several discrete optimization phases (such as logic synthesis followed by place-and-route) into a more holistic strategy.
-In [14] wirelength estimation was incorporated in logic synthesis by constructing a highly placeable netlist with the goal of reducing wire detours.
+To meet the challenge of performance optimization at the 130-nm technology node and beyond, the traditional design flow transformed from several discrete optimization phases (such as logic synthesis followed by place and route) into a more holistic strategy.
+In [14], wirelength estimation was incorporated in logic synthesis by constructing a highly placeable netlist with the goal of reducing wire detours.
 In addition, topographical information has been used to guide current synthesis tools [40].
 Due to the importance and inherent difficulty of estimating the impact of placement and routing on interconnect, researchers suggested the idea of maintaining a companion placement estimate throughout the logic synthesis process [10], [15], [26].
 However, interconnect-aware logic transformations are still limited by the accuracy of the estimates available.
 Furthermore, guiding logic synthesis by conservative delay estimates, as in [14], can lead to transformations that do not improve critical path delay but increase area and power consumption.

-While performing aggressive logic restructuring using global information is desired to exploit better estimates later in the design flow, such accounts have eluded published literature.
+While aggressive logic restructuring using global interconnect information can exploit better estimates later in the design flow, such accounts have eluded published literature.
 One particular complication is that the limited amount of flexibility found in combinational circuits must be combined with physical aspects of performance optimization.
-In this paper, we introduce a post-placement solution that enables aggressive optimization while minimizing changes to the physical netlist.
-We consider a wide range of changes to the circuit structure while also tracking their impact on physical parameters of the circuit.
+In this paper, we introduce a postplacement solution that enables aggressive optimization while minimizing changes to the physical netlist.
+We consider a wide range of changes to the circuit structure while also tracking their impact on physical parameters.

-Our contributions are as follows:
+Our contributions are as follows.

-- 1) A novel metric for efficiently identifying non-monotonic paths in the circuit, that locates regions where restructuring provides the greatest gains.
-This metric generalizes the metric in [4] and considers longer paths. - 2) A generic and powerful technique for discovering logic transformations using functional simulation, which also facilitates fast re-evaluation of physical parameters.
-Our technique does not require local equivalence between the optimized subcircuit and the original, but uses simulation and satisfiability to ensure that the circuit's functionality is unmodified. - 3) A suite of powerful algorithms that efficiently exploit a circuit's don't-cares and avoid heavy-weight techniques traditionally used in logic synthesis, while allowing tighter integration with placement and a more realistic delay calculation.
+- 1) A novel metric for efficiently identifying nonmonotonic paths in the circuit, which locates regions where restructuring provides the greatest gains.
+This metric generalizes the metric in [4] and considers longer paths. - 2) A generic and powerful technique for discovering logic transformations using functional simulation, which also facilitates fast reevaluation of physical parameters.
+Our technique does not require local equivalence between the optimized subcircuit and the original one but uses simulation and satisfiability to ensure that the circuit's functionality is unmodified.